myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-22T10:40:07.798Z
+>
+>

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-22T10:39:13.797Z
+>
+> @mozzius.dev @graysky.app

+Not enough space when replying to a post with no text

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-22T10:24:26.182Z
+>
+> I only know about the specific algo for deck.blue, but it's very possible that these clients use the same API but have different algos for displaying it.
+Also, some clients may not be able to view certain posts due to errors or other reasons when displaying them.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-22T08:54:04.071Z
 >
 > #Bluesky